 IF "THE RED" or "THE YELLOW" that we are using to mix "ORANGE",

 ALREADY HAVE "BLUE" IN THEM.

-but: If the "Red", or the "Yellow" we are mixing already has SOME "Blue" in Them:
+or the "Yellow" we are mixing already have SOME "Blue" in Them:

 That is why Most Artwork you see has a Dark, Muddy-ish Appearance,

 which is fine to create that mood.

 But: It is still just "Over There",